 This is Not a Film (Jafar Panahi & Mojtaba Mirtahmasb, Iran, 2011)

-The origin of this 75 minute mini-masterpiece became notorious: the Iranian director Jafar Panahi was arrested for making subversive films, sentenced to 6 years in prison, and banned from filmmaking.
+The origin of this 75 minute mini-masterpiece is surely the stuff of legend.
+The Iranian director Jafar Panahi was arrested for making subversive films, sentenced to 6 years in prison, and banned from filmmaking.
 So while he was under house arrest awaiting appeal, he invited a friend over, and they shot a documentary in his living room and smuggled it out of the country on a pen drive hidden in a cake.
 Most surprising of all is that the final product is not angry, but quietly humane and even shockingly comical.
 And it’s capped by a mischievous observation for the 2010s: how can any regime hope to control information when anyone with a cellphone could be a filmmaker?

 Moonrise Kingdom (Wes Anderson, US, 2012)

 I’d been hoping circa 2012 that Wes Anderson would come up for air.
 Needless to say, he didn’t.
 But within his dollhouse world, he paired his first child heroes with one of his most emotionally grown-up arcs—all of the sudden, he seemed able to view that split from the other side, and he could out-maneuver, out-weird, and out-feel any deadpan imitator.
-Its ending still floats in my mind as one of the most exquisite of the decade: a graceful coda where youth-in-revolt gives way to the tranquility of old souls, and where Anderson’s career-long theme and modus operandi are so gently illustrated.
+Its ending still stands as one of the most exquisite of the decade: a graceful coda where youth-in-revolt gives way to the tranquility of old souls.
+It’s a place where Anderson’s career-long theme and modus operandi are so gently illustrated.
 You can’t go back.
 But you can create.

 Tabu (Miguel Gomes, Portugal/Germany, 2012)

 This favorite from Berlinale didn’t fully hit me until the second time I saw it, which is only fair, since it tells its story out of order.
 (The resonance of the beginning isn’t clear until the end.
-Such is life).
+Such are Gomes’s games, and such is life).
 The first half is a dry, ruefully absurd comedy about the loneliness of old age, where days go by at a crawl.
-The second half (a distant flashback) is a neo-silent adventure full of exotic locales, lush romanticism, and grand passions, where months go by in an instant.
-A film of memory, both personal and cultural, full of wrinkles and ambiguities on each account.
+The second half (a distant flashback) is a neo-silent adventure full of exotic locales, lush romanticism, and grand passions, where months go by in a rush.
+And the relationship between these two parts adds up to a masterpiece about memory, both personal and cultural, full of wrinkles and ambiguities on each account.
 Final touch: never returning us to the present, lest it break the spell.

 No (Pablo Larraín, Chile/Mexico, 2012)

-Shot on wonderfully cruddy 80s videotape, Pablo Larrain’s media satire is a mordantly ironic crowd-pleaser, and the fact that it can be both of those things at once says a lot about how film and television work.
-Its view of how social change is accomplished through vague promises of happiness makes it one of the most clever, provocative political comedies of its era.
+Shot on wonderfully cruddy videotape, Pablo Larrain’s media satire is a mordantly ironic crowd-pleaser, and the fact that it can be both of those things at once says a lot about how film and television work.
+Its view of getting social change accomplished through vague promises of happiness makes it one of the most clever, provocative, and sadly relevant political comedies of its era.
 The archival footage it unearths, seamlessly blended into the fiction, is almost too hilariously strange to be believed.
 Of course the good guys will win.
 But the terms of their victory are a magnificent question mark.

 Computer Chess (Andrew Bujalski, US, 2013)